softwaremill/sttp/docs/backends/zio.md

 ## ZIO layers

 As an alternative to effectfully or resourcefully creating backend instances, ZIO layers can be used.
-In this scenario, the lifecycle of a `SttpBackend` service is described by `ZLayer`s, which can be created using the `.layer`/`.layerUsingConfig`/... methods on `HttpClientZioBackend` / `AsyncHttpClientZioBackend` / `ArmeriaZioBackend`.
+In this scenario, the lifecycle of a `SttpBackend` service is described by `ZLayer`s, which can be created using the `.layer`/`.layerUsingConfig`/... methods on `HttpClientZioBackend` / `ArmeriaZioBackend`.

 The layers can be used to provide an implementation of the `SttpBackend` dependency when creating services.
 For example: